-After a couple of weeks carrying the Explorer 2 around I still find myself a little confused by it.
+After a couple of weeks carrying the Explorer 2 around I still, find myself a little confused by it.
 If I was to ignore the solar panel I’d recommend this bag for daily commuting in a heartbeat.
 It is very well made and protective of the devices inside it and allows for just enough internal organisation without going down the many pocket rabbit hole.

 The solar technology is impressive and works as advertised but I found myself just not getting enough outside sun time on a normal day to make it worth using.
-Conversely if I’m going to be spending lots of time outside, hiking or just out then I probably will not need to carry my laptop with me.
+Conversely, if I’m going to be spending lots of time outside, hiking or just out then I probably will not need to carry my laptop with me.

 I said earlier in the review that the bag was a little schizophrenic – it is two things that don’t quite line up.
-With a little adjustment of thought I was able to make it work.
+With a little adjustment of thought, I was able to make it work.
 Think of the Explorer 2 as a great commuting tech bag and a separate solar panel charger.
 The two can often be used together but they do not need to do so.
-If you are looking for a good tech bag and for a off the grid charging solution it can be highly recommended.
+If you are looking for a good tech bag and for an off the grid charging solution it can be highly recommended.

 The review is based on the SunnyBag Smart Explorer 2 Solar backpack kindly provided by SunnyBag.